Disgaea: Gameplay

-Across some boards are glowing colored spaces which are either red, green, blue, yellow, purple, cyan, and special objects called "Geo Symbols" which are either null, red, green, blue, yellow, purple.
+Across some boards are glowing colored spaces which are either red, green, blue, yellow, purple, or cyan, and special objects called "Geo Symbols" which are either null, red, green, blue, yellow, or purple.
 When these are placed on a colored field, they impart a bonus or penalty to all battle participants on the same colored field; such bonuses can also stack if multiple Geo Symbols are on the same field.
 A character can destroy a Geo Symbol which will cause all the field spaces it affects to cause some damage to the characters on them as they turn to another color determined by the destroyed Geo Symbol.
-It is possible to arrange a chain of these effects, each chain increasing the amount of damaged earned and increasing the bonus score for the mission.
-As with characters, Geo Symbols can also be lifted and thrown as to affect the board's bonuses.
+It is possible to arrange a chain of these effects, with each chain increasing the amount of damage earned and increasing the bonus score for the mission.
+As with characters, Geo Symbols can also be lifted and thrown to affect the board's bonuses.

 In addition to maintaining their party at the central hub, the player can create new characters to the party based on experience each character earned in battle, or, with enough experience, attempt to alter the features of the central hub, such as having better weapon or armor at the stores.
 This itself involves convincing the Dark Assembly to agree to such changes, and it is possible to initiate combat in the same manner as the missions to convince the creature to see otherwise.
 There is also an Item World gateway; here, the player can select any item in the party's inventory and enter it.
 The Item World for an item is randomly generated but depends on a number of factors based on the item itself such as its rarity or power.
 By descending through the Item World, each level similar to one of the main missions featuring a random map and a number of creatures as well as an exit portal to the next level, the player can improve the abilities of the item as well as free Guardians that live in the item.
 These Guardians impart certain benefits to the item, such as increased in attack or defense values, and once they are freed, they can be moved between items freely.

 The game can be played through multiple times, as each game features multiple endings.
 However, each time, the player's party, with all characters, items, and abilities, are carried over.
 This New Game Plus allows the player to develop extremely powerful characters, approaching the maximum character level of 9999 and 186,000 combined levels in reincarnation through repeated playthroughs.

 The series exists for the moment only in Japanese, English and French languages.